Akshay-Dongare/Akshay-Dongare/README.md

 You can click the Preview link to take a look at your changes.
 --->

 ## Hi!
-Im a undergraduate student pursuing computer science.
+Im an undergraduate student pursuing computer science.
 ## I am interested in Deep Learning

 ### Email me at akshayd02@gmail.com